modadao/moda-visualiser/README.md

 - Run `yarn` (same folder as this README.md) to install the dependencies
 - Run `yarn build` to build the moda-visualiser library.

+## Publishing Packages

+- Grab a token from GitHub with permissions to read / write to repos
+- Set this token in your zshrc or bash_profile: `export MODA_PACKAGE_TOKEN=<secret>`
+- Increment the version in the package.json (duplicate versions are not allowed)
+- Run `npm publish`
+- Be sure to periodically delete older unused versions inside the GitHub account

 ## How to use

 ### Updating the packages